NEW 2024 edition: Care Around Stillbirth and Neonatal Death Clinical Practice Guideline available now

 We are thrilled to have some incredible speakers joining us!

 Professor Caroline Homer AO is the leading midwifery researcher in Australia and has an international reputation as a scholar and leader in maternal and newborn health care and service delivery.
+She obtained her PhD in 2001 and since then has led research and development projects in Australia and internationally especially in relation to health services delivery, reproductive, maternal and newborn care, human resources for health workforce development and midwifery education.
+She has more than 30 years of experience in the sector – as a clinician, educator, researcher and leader.

-Professor Sue Walker AO is a Maternal Fetal Medicine Specialist and Co-Director of Mercy Perinatal and Head of Department Obstetrics, Gynaecology and Newborn Health at The University of Melbourne.
+Professor Walker is a Maternal Fetal Medicine Specialist and Co-Director of Mercy Perinatal and Head of Department Obstetrics, Gynaecology and Newborn Health at The University of Melbourne.
 Prof. Walker has a focus on high-risk pregnancy, particularly novel markers of fetal growth restriction and therapeutics for preeclampsia.

-Professor Fabricio Costa is a Consultant at the Maternal Fetal Medicine Unit, Gold Coast University Hospital and Professor of Obstetrics and Gynaecology at Griffith University.
+Prof Costa is a Consultant at the Maternal Fetal Medicine Unit, Gold Coast University Hospital and Professor of Obstetrics and Gynaecology at Griffith University.
 Fabricio’s integrated program of perinatal research spans laboratory-based discovery research, clinical trials, implementation science, and health policy.

-Professor Sailesh Kumar is a Maternal Fetal Medicine Specialist and Mayne Professor and Head of the Academy of Obstetrics and Gynaecology at The University of Queensland.
+Professor Kumar is a Maternal Fetal Medicine Specialist and Mayne Professor and Head of the Academy of Obstetrics and Gynaecology at The University of Queensland.
 Prof. Kumar’s research interests are in complex pregnancies and fetal therapy with a particular focus on complications related to placental dysfunction.
 He heads the Genesis Maternal Fetal Research Group at the Mater Research Institute-University of Queensland.

 Deanna Stuart-Butler is a key figure in Indigenous health research, focusing on stillbirth.
 She leads Indigenous initiatives within the Stillbirth CRE providing strategic direction and advocacy.
 She believes Indigenous people's diversity, equity and inclusion requires going beyond intervention to systemic change.

-Dr Valerie Slavin is the Assistant Director of Midwifery Research, a conjoint appointment between GCHHS and Griffith University.
 As a midwifery researcher who remains deeply embedded in clinical practice, Valerie is a leading expert in the measurement and delivery of value-based approaches in maternity care.

 Topics